 There are lots of factors that decide if your web site will end up on the first page of a search engine results page.
 For example, some factors include how popular your site is (backlinks), how trusted your domain name is (domain authority), and your content.
-Organic Competition provides a quick estimate on relatively how difficult it will be for a web site to compete for that keyword.
+SEO Competition provides a quick estimate on relatively how difficult it will be for a web site to compete for that keyword.

 “Organic” is simply the opposite of “paid” (ie. Organic Search vs. Paid Search).
 Paid Search (ads) are the results that you see at the top of the search engine result pages.
 They are usually labeled “Ad”.
 Companies will pay Google and compete with other advertisers to get their web pages to show up at the top of SERPs for particular keywords.